17th November 1991.With my friend from school, Wall.

 2019 - Donated a limited edition artwork for The NSPCC's annual Childline Gala Exhibition Fundraiser

-2019 - Spent months working on paintings and a not-for-profit tshirt start up, the entire website along with all the content disappeared for a second time
+2019 - Spent months working on a not-for-profit tshirt start up, the entire website along with all the content disappeared for a second time

-2020 - 2023 Worked on developing a catalogue of commercial designs.
+2020 - 2024 Worked on developing a catalogue for a commercial design brand.
 The design series is still work in progress.

 2021 - Donated a limited edition artwork for The NSPCC's annual Childline Gala Exhibition Fundraiser